-During the time, when working class diet was bleak and unvaried, fish and chips came as a tasty break from the norm and a pay-day treat at the end of the working week.
+During the time, when working class diet was bleak and unvaried, fish and chips came as a tasty break from the norm and a pay-day treat at the end of the week.
 Over the years, it has won the hearts of the rich and poor alike and now one of the most sorted dishes in upmarket restaurant chains too.

 For best results, I recommend Cod fish with its natural flavours and flaky texture.
-Plaice or Haddock could also be used in place of Cod but with a less flavourful outcome of course!
+Plaice or Haddock could also be used in place of Cod but with a less flavourful outcome.
 Also, make sure you store the bottle of sparkling water in the fridge, as chilled water helps to bring out the best bubbly batter.

 Make sure that you serve these golden fried fish straight out of the frying pan to give its best taste, mouthwatering flavours and texture.

 |Cod/Haddock/Plaice||4 fillets (defrosted or fresh)|